 Year Ended December 31,

-2016 2017 2018
+2017 2018 2019

-(in th ousand s, unless otherwise st ated)
+(in thousands, unless otherwise stated)

-Our number of customers 4,880 4,895 2,942
+Our number of customers 4,895 2,942 3,340

-Revenues from product sales attributed to repeat customers \$ 99,854 \$ 127,014 \$ 90,138
+Revenues from product sales attributed to repeat customers \$ 127,014 \$ 90,138 \$ 143,878

-Revenues from product sales attributed to new customers \$ 162,230 \$ 166,937 \$ 126,269
+Revenues from product sales attributed to new customers \$ 166,937 \$ 126,269 \$ 92,827

-Change in revenues from product sales attributed to repeat customers (1) (percentage) (29.4) 27.2 (29.0)
+Change in revenues from product sales attributed to repeat customers (1) (percentage) 27.2 (29.0) 59.6

-(1) &quot;Change in revenues from product sales attributed to repeat customers" refers to, in percentage, the difference between (i) revenues from product sales attributed to repeat customers for a given period and (ii) revenues from product sales attributed to repeat customers for the prior period, divided by revenues from product sales attributed to repeat customers from such prior period.
+(1) "Change in revenues from product sales attributed to repeat customers" refers to, in percentage, the difference between (i) revenues from product sales attributed to repeat customers for a given period and (ii) revenues from product sales attributed to repeat customers for the prior period, divided by revenues from product sales attributed to repeat customers from such prior period.

-Our revenues from product sales attributed to repeat customers decreased from \$127.0 million in 2017 to \$90.1 million in 2018, primarily because, from the fourth quarter of 2018, we terminated or suspended certain loss-making revenue streams which we deem to have no growth potential.
-We expect revenues from product sales attributed to repeat customers to increase in 2019 as we leverage Ezbuy's experience in retaining customers and we continue to improve our supply chain and logistic services to enhance customers' experience.
+Our revenues from product sales attributed to repeat customers increased from \$90.1 million in 2018 to \$143.9 million in 2019, primarily because of our continuous efforts to enhance our user experience and the synergy from combination with Ezbuy.
+We expect revenues from product sales attributed to repeat customers to increase in the future as we continue to leverage Ezbuy's experience in retaining customers and improve our supply chain and logistic services to enhance customers' experience.

-We also record revenues from the provision of logistics to small businesses in China.
-Such logistics services include product collection, packaging and labeling, shipment and delivery of products from our warehouses to locations designated by such small business customers.
+We also record revenues from technical service and the provision of logistics to small businesses in China and individual customers globally.
+Such logistics services include product collection, packaging and labeling, shipment and delivery of products from our warehouses to locations designated by these customers.
+We also derive service revenues from selling systems and from providing technical services to our customers.